eevaain/tiny-tpu/README.md

 #10;
 ```

-I hope this guide helps you get started with hardware design and understand the basics of TPU instruction sets.
-Remember, if I can learn this in just a few weeks, so can you!
+I hope this guide kickstarts your journey into hardware design and demystifies TPU instruction sets!
+Let me tell you a secret - when I began this project, I was a complete novice in digital logic.
+I only started learning Verilog three weeks ago!
+But here's the thing: if I can do it, you absolutely can too.